Hogs

 In the years immediately following the Gulf War, the A-10 has been a constant presence in the region.
 Starting in 1994, a permanent deployment of Hogs has flown out of Ahmed al-Jaber Air Base in Kuwait, typically in strength of around a dozen aircraft.
 The responsibility for this deployment, as with the deployment to Turkey previously mentioned, has been rotated among the remaining Active Duty, Air Guard, and Air Force Reserve units flying the A-10.
 In recent years, Reserve and ANG crews from Missouri, Connecticut, Maryland, North Carolina, Louisiana, and Pennsylvania, among others, have rotated through Ahmed al-Jaber.
 Active Duty A-10 units from around the world (with the exception of those in Osan, Korea) have carried the majority of the deployments in Kuwait, however.

 Staff Sgt.
-Edward Evans guides an A-10 Thunderbolt to its parking position after
+Edward Evans guides an A-10 Thunderbolt

 its return from patrolling the no-fly-zone over Southern Iraq on Feb.
-27, 1998,

 in support of Operation Southern Watch.